simplertasks/aics/hn/hn-google-doc.md

 A widely discussed study, **The GenAI Divide: State of AI in Business 2025** (published by MIT's Project NANDA), found that approximately **95% of AI pilot projects failed** to deliver a measurable return on investment.
 While some sources debate the exact percentage, the trend is undeniable: organizations are struggling to bridge the gap between "cool demo" and "business value."

 Why?
-Because we think building AI applications requires Python, API keys, vector databases, and complex hosting environments.
+Because we assume building AI applications requires Python, API keys, vector databases, and complex hosting environments.
 We are over-engineering the solution.
+As a result, maintaining applications and shipping new features becomes expensive and time-intensive.
+Worst of all, business users are locked out—unable to tweak, improve, or own the tools they rely on every day."

+## The Ownership Trap
+> Who actually owns the software you use?
+Hint: It’s not you.
+> Most modern software is "licensed," not sold.
+Whether it is a SaaS subscription or a massive CRM, you are a tenant, not an owner.
+You have zero rights to fix bugs, add features, or take the code with you if you leave.
+You are locked into their roadmap and their pricing.
+> Worse, if you stop paying the monthly rent, you are evicted.
+You are often forced to scramble to back up your data—or more likely, you lose it altogether.
+This "vendor lock-in" makes switching platforms a nightmare, even if you find a better tool.
+> But a Google Doc?
+You own that.
+> It sits in your personal Drive or corporate Google Workspace.
+You can copy it, modify it, export it, or even email it to a client as a product.
+AICS moves us from being passive renters of software to active owners of digital assets.
+For many applications, the days of being a tenant are finally over.
+>

+c

 But what if the most powerful AI development environment is a tool you’ve been using for over a decade?